dgolteanu/MSc/Lab book/README.md

 Re-ran MLDSP CLI on cloud again, same Ontario covid dataset (Not deduplicated data), identical parameters (cgr, k=7) with gisaid class data but using MLDSP repo **daniel branch (commit 695dd9c)** in a new virtualenv on the cloud; run failed due to server hardware failure, temp. files deleted.

 ### 2022/06/25
 Realized the deduplication command that was ran on 2022/05/30 was incorrect, output file was not deduplicated because I ran it incorrectly, below is the correct command that was re-run: `cat 'ontario_filtered<10.fasta' | seqkit rmdup -P -i -s -o './OneDrive_1_2022-02-06/deduplicated<10.fasta' -D duplicates.txt`, old duplicate outputs from [2022/05/30](#20220530) were removed.
-The duplicates.txt was used as input into [deduplication.ipynb](../Scripts/deduplication.ipynb) to build the various [removed_duplicates_*.csv](../Deduplication/Ontario_covid) with accession Id, gisaid class label pairs in row.
+The duplicates.txt was used as input into [deduplication.ipynb](../Scripts/deduplication.ipynb) to build the 'removed_duplicates_ont_covid_gisaid.csv' with accession Id, gisaid class label pairs in row where each row represents a set of duplicate records. **No duplicates across multiple classes was observed**.
+Csv subsequently removed as in breach of GISAID Terms of service.
+See [2023/01/05](#20230105) for how to reproduce csv table from public data.
 output: `4299 duplicated records removed`

 ## Metadata fix